Ed Forbes is a Scottish jazz drummer and educator based in Salisbury, UK.

 founding member and director of Life Rocks, a not-for-profit community organisation created to source & raise funding to facilitate the provision of services for the benefit of young people in the community.
 Dedicated to providing services that support & inspire young people & recognise & respect the role tomorrow’s generation plays in shaping a better future today.
 Life Rocks mission is to provide free sustainable music based youth services for everyone & plug the gap that public sector cuts have left in community based services.
 To that end, together with local youth music providers, The Sound Emporium, Ed managed to help secure the use of and transform a disused nuclear bunker into a youth music facility with multiple rehearsal rooms and performance space.

-an exciting new project to create a dedicated tuition, rehearsal and recording space by drummers, for drummers.
+an exciting new dedicated tuition, rehearsal and recording space by drummers, for drummers.

 Art Blakey, my inspiration and guiding light through my drumming and jazz journey.